What are people thinking the first time they visit your website and how likely is it that these users will ever revisit your page?

 Typography: Website content development is very important.
 Website content should be organized grammatically.
 What does this mean?
 Content should read from left to right and from top to bottom.
 Your content should also be on a high school reading level.
 You don’t want to sound like an amateur and at the same time you don’t want to confuse your audience because it’s more than likely not all of them attended college, or can read at college level.

-It’s important to keep the elements on your website consistent from page to page.
+Keep the elements on your website consistent from page to page.
 Elements include colors, image sizes, fonts, and page layout.
 There shouldn’t be more than three different page layouts on a website: homepage layout, content pages layout, and a layout for a form page.

 Stock photos vs. real images